MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 **We can't do Stress Testing or Spike Testing**.
 These are both 'destructive' testing trying to overwhelm the server.
 Measuring the 'destruction' means measuring against the 'production configuration'.

-Are those errors because the server failed?
-Or was it the JVM (JMeter) or Python (Gatling.io, locust.io), or was it the network driver?
+Are those server code errors?
+Or the configuration of your environment?
+Was it the testing tool (JMeter) or Python (Gatling.io, locust.io)?
+Your network driver?

 Simply put, Stress and Spike testing require a set of clients that can overwhelm the server.
 We can't do that all on the same machine.